 If you or your loved one are facing guardianship proceedings, an attorney can help you combat the adverse effects of bias.

 Individuals without an attorney could be more susceptible to the biases of the court.
-Consider contacting an attorney to help protect your autonomy.
+Contact Ashley Day to help protect your autonomy.